 There are two ways to end a lease and get both parties off the hook from their obligations.

 - If only ONE party wants to end the relationship, the Landlord or Tenant may unilaterally send a Notice of Lease Termination to the other party.

 - If BOTH parties agree, the Landlord and Tenant may sign a mutually agreed upon Termination Agreement.

 A simple Lease Termination Letter will identify the following basic elements:

 - Landlord: name of the party who owns the Premises being rented

 - Tenant: name of the party who rents the Premises and pays the Landlord

-- Original Lease or Rental Agreement: name, start, and end date of agreement
+- Original rental agreement: name, start, and end date of agreement

 - Vacate Date: when the Tenant will move out and leave the property